Ronald Acuña Jr. Player Props: Braves vs. Padres

 Ronald Acuña Jr. At The Plate

-- Among qualifying hitters in MLB play, he ranks 22nd in batting average, 35th in on-base percentage, and 33rd in slugging.
+- Among the qualified hitters, he ranks 33rd in batting average, while his on-base percentage ranks 34th and he is 37th in slugging.

-- In 83.3% of his games this year (five of six), Acuna has picked up at least one hit, and in four of those games (66.7%) he recorded more than one.
+- Acuna is batting .400 with one homer during his last outings and is riding a four-game hitting streak.

+- Acuna has picked up a hit in 85.7% of his seven games this season, with multiple hits in 57.1% of those games.

-- In six games played this year, he has homered in two of them.
+- He has hit a home run in two of seven games played this season, and in 5.7% of his plate appearances.

-- Acuna has picked up an RBI in two games this season, with multiple runs batted in once.
+- Acuna has driven in a run in two games this year, with multiple runs batted in once.

-- In five games this year (83.3%), he has scored, including multiple runs twice.
+- He has scored in six of seven games (85.7%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.